Gabwasnt/NeoVelocity/README.md

 You can contact me through my [GitHub](https://github.com/Gabwasnt) or on Discord as `g_ab`

+## Feature Request

+The project is open source you can contribute anytime.
+If you encounter any issues or want another compatibility layer you can contact me.

 ---

 NeoVelocity serves as an essential bridge between NeoForge and Velocity, ensuring that modded servers can benefit from